 - (a) Clerk's Record.
-The trial court clerk is responsible for preparing, certifying, and timely filing the clerk's record if: - (1) a notice of appeal has been filed, and in criminal proceedings, the trial court has
+The trial court clerk is responsible for preparing, certifying, and timely filing the clerk's record if: - (1) a notice of appeal has been filed, and in criminal proceedings, the trial court has certified the defendant's right of appeal, as required by Rule 25.2(d); and - (2) the party responsible for paying for the preparation of the clerk's record has paid the clerk's fee, has made satisfactory arrangements with the clerk to pay the fee, or is entitled to appeal without paying the fee. - (b) Reporter's Record.
+The official or deputy reporter is responsible for preparing, certifying, and timely filing the reporter's record if: - (1) a notice of appeal has been filed; - (2) the appellant has requested that the reporter's record be prepared; and - (3) the party responsible for paying for the preparation of the reporter's record has paid the reporter's fee, or has made satisfactory arrangements with the reporter to pay the fee, or is entitled to appeal without paying the fee.

-- certified the defendant's right of appeal, as required by Rule 25.2(d); and - (2) the party responsible for paying for the preparation of the clerk's record has paid the clerk's fee, has made satisfactory arrangements with the clerk to pay the fee, or is entitled to appeal without paying the fee. - (b) Reporter's Record.
-The official or deputy reporter is responsible for preparing, certifying, and timely filing the reporter's record if: - (1) a notice of appeal has been filed; - the appellant has requested that the reporter's record be prepared; and - (3) the party responsible for paying for the preparation of the reporter's record has paid the reporter's fee, or has made satisfactory arrangements with the reporter to pay the fee, or is entitled to appeal without paying the fee. - (c) Courts to Ensure Record Timely Filed.
+(c) Courts to Ensure Record Timely Filed.
 The trial and appellate courts are jointly responsible for ensuring that the appellate record is timely filed.
+The appellate court may extend the deadline to file the record if requested by the clerk or reporter.
+Each extension must not exceed 30 days in an ordinary or restricted appeal, or 10 days in an accelerated appeal.
 The appellate court must allow the record to be filed late when the delay is not the appellant's fault, and may do so when the delay is the appellant's fault.
-The appellate court may enter any order necessary to ensure the timely filing of the appellate record.
+The appellate court must ensure the timely filing of the appellate record.

 Comment to 1997 change: This is former Rule 54.
 In subdivision 35.1, the time to file the record in civil cases is based on the date the judgment is signed except in accelerated and restricted appeals, in which the time to file the record is based on the date the notice of appeal is filed.
 Subdivision 35.3 is new and makes it the responsibility of the trial court clerk and court reporter to file the record.
 Former Rule 54(c), providing for an extension of time to file the record, is repealed as unnecessary.
-The trial court clerk and court reporter should make arrangements with the court of appeals if additional time is required to file the record, as suggested in Rule 37.3
+The trial court clerk and court reporter should make arrangements with the court of appeals if additional time is required to file the record, as suggested in Rule 37.3.